Skip to content

 0.5 / 1

-The company reports the number of participants enrolled in safety training for its factories but does not specify the type of training or equipment supplied.
+The company reports the number of participants enrolled in safety training for its factories but does not specify the type of training or equipment provided.
+Additionally, the company's subsidiary, ISF, states that it offers health and safety training to its employees.

 • P